anismiles/html-learning-adventure/docs/index.md

-# Hey Myra! 🎨 Welcome to Your HTML Adventure!
+# Welcome to Your HTML Adventure, Myra! 🎨

 This is YOUR special place where art meets code!
 I've created this entire learning adventure just for you, Myra - a brilliant artist with an amazing mathematical mind.
 Get ready to paint with code using your favorite colors: teal, purple, and yellow!